texastribune/undrinkable/app/templates/raw/vinton.md

 In 2012, Vinton was ready to do just that: build about 21 miles of pipeline to bring in water from El Paso, and new storage tanks to hold it.
 Fifteen years of planning, design and applications for tens of millions of dollars in state and federal funds were almost completed.
 But then everything fell apart.

 In March of that year, three City Council members [voted against](http://www.elpasotimes.com/ci_20149345/vinton-officials-opt-against-water-wastewater-service) connecting to El Paso’s sewer system.
-Juvencia Rios-Ontiveros, Martha Garcia and Maria Medina had long opposed the project, claiming property taxes and water bills would rise too high.
+Juvencia Rios-Ontiveros, Martha Garcia and Mar&#237;a Medina had long opposed the project, claiming property taxes and water bills would rise too high.

 A few months later, on the eve of a key deadline to apply for more funds to make the connection, the three women didn’t show up for a council meeting.
 Without a quorum to vote on submitting the application, Vinton had to abandon all the money.